James Wright (governor)

-James Wright (8 May 1716 – 20 November 1785) was a British lawyer and colonial administrator who served as the governor of Georgia from 1760 to 1782, when the American War of Independence led to the British recognising Georgia's independence as part of the United States.
+James Wright (8 May 1716 – 20 November 1785) was a British lawyer and colonial administrator who served as the governor of Georgia from 1760 to 1782.

 Biography

 James Wright was born in London to Robert Wright Jr, son of Sir Robert Wright, Lord Chief Justice of England.

 In 1730 Robert Wright, James Wright's father, accompanied Robert Johnson to the Province of South Carolina and served as its Chief Justice until 1739.
 James followed soon after and began the practice of law in Charleston.
 On 14 August 1741 he entered Gray's Inn in London.
 In 1747 James was named colonial attorney-general.
 He also began amassing plantation lands.

 Wright returned to London as an agent for the South Carolina colony in 1757.
 On one of his England visits, or on all of them, he stayed with his cousin William Rugge, the ancestor of the Rugge-Price baronets, on Conduit Street.
 Then, in May 1760, he was named as Lieutenant Governor to Henry Ellis in Georgia.
 He returned to America and took up residence in Savannah, Province of Georgia.
 When Ellis resigned he was appointed Governor in November 1760.
 He was the third, and arguably most popular, Royal Governor of the colony.
 He sold many of his holdings in South Carolina, acquired land in Georgia, and moved his financial operations as well.
 With peace temporarily established with the French and Spanish, he successfully negotiated with the Indians and the Crown to open new lands to development.
 In his early administration, the new lands and economic improvement fostered the development of the Georgia colony.

 His first troubles came with the Stamp Act of 1765.
 But, in spite of efforts by the Sons of Liberty to block its implementation, Georgia was the only colony to import and actually use the revenue stamps.
 In 1768, Wright established the 12,000-acre settlement known as Wrightsboro, Georgia.
 Wrightsboro was set aside for displaced Quakers from North Carolina and became home to William Few when his family fled North Carolina after their farm had been burned and James Few, William's brother had been hanged without a trial.
 As the American Revolution gathered momentum, Georgia remained the most loyal colony—due in part to its recent settlement, with many residents having direct ties through kinship in Great Britain, and, in part as well, to Wright's able administration.
 Georgia did not send delegates to the First Continental Congress in 1774.
 That same year saw the death of his wife, Sarah.